 The Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS) sets out minimum standards all member states of the World Trade Organization (WTO) must provide to protect intellectual property rights on novel innovations.
-In order to enhance global, equal access to medical products against Covid-19, the governments of India and South Africa proposed a so-called TRIPS Waiver.
-This proposal intends to temporarily suspend certain provisions on the protection of intellectual property rights on all Covid-19 related innovations.
-Through this ceding of important intellectual property barriers, pharmaceutical companies that do not hold the patent rights can be allowed to use, produce and sell Covid-19 related innovations too.
-They may do this without fear of legal repercussions.
+In order to enhance global, equal access to medical products against Covid-19, in October 2020, the governments of India and South Africa proposed a so-called TRIPS Waiver.

+The objective of this original TRIPS Waiver proposal was to ensure that certain obligations of the member states to protect intellectual property on Covid-19 related innovations, would be temporarily removed upon adoption by the WTO.
+Through this ceding of important intellectual property barriers, pharmaceutical companies that do not hold the patent rights can be allowed to use, produce and sell Covid-19 related innovations too – without fear of legal repercussions.

-- Free Trade Agreements some countries have concluded, may hinder the full impact of the waiver.
+- Free Trade Agreements some countries have concluded, may hinder the full impact of the WTO decision.

-The TRIPS Waiver proposal expresses shared dissatisfaction with the TRIPS Agreement.
-As such, the negotiations provide fertile ground to rethink the agreement in light of access to health innovations.
+The entire TRIPS Waiver negotiation process was a manifestation of shared dissatisfaction with TRIPS.
+As such, the negotiations provided fertile ground to rethink the agreement in light of access to health innovations.